Flamurtari FC: Recent seasons

-Flamurtari Vlorë in Europe
+European record

-In international level, they are best known for a series of good results obtained in the late 1980s, being one of the most successful Albanian team in the history of European Cups.
-In 1986–87 UEFA Cup season they played against Barcelona.
-The Spanish giants managed to knock them out only with the help of a late away goal as 1–1 in Vlorë and 0–0 in Barcelona.
+At an international level, Flamurtari are best known for a series of good results obtained in the late 1980s, being one of the most successful Albanian teams in the history of European Competitions.
+In the 1986–87 UEFA Cup season, they played against Barcelona, who eliminated them with a 1–1 scorline in Vlorë and a 0–0 draw in Barcelona.
 In the next season, Flamurtari managed to knock out Partizan as 2–0 in Vlorë and 1–2 in Belgrade and Wismut Aue as 0–1 in Aue and 2–0 in Vlorë before losing again to Barcelona as 1–4 in Barcelona and 1–0 in Vlorë.
-In the 2009–10 UEFA Europa League campaign they faced Motherwell from the Scottish Premier League.
+In the 2009–10 UEFA Europa League campaign, they faced Motherwell from the Scottish Premier League.
 The team put in a strong performance despite playing against technically gifted opponents to record a 1–0 home victory.
-However, despite going to Scotland with confidence boosted, they were heavily and deservedly beaten 8–1.
+However, despite going to Scotland with confidence boosted, they were beaten 8–1.